tbm/homepage/pages/debian/bcm91250a/index.md

 ---
-title: "Debian on Broadcom's BCM91250A evaluation board"
+title: Debian on Broadcom's BCM91250A evaluation board
 nav: Debian on the BCM91250A
 description: "Useful information for running Debian on Broadcom's SWARM board"
 keywords: [BCM91250A, MIPS, evaluation board, Debian]